rahulstox/planora/CODE_OF_CONDUCT.md

-# ✨ Contributor Covenant Code of Conduct — GSSoC ✨
+# ✨ Planora Contributor Covenant Code of Conduct ✨

 ---

 ## 🌟 Our Pledge

-We, as members, contributors, and leaders of **GirlScript Summer of Code (GSSoC)**, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as members, contributors, and leaders of the **Planora community**, pledge to make participation in our ecosystem a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.